Our Premium Golf Betting Tips package is open again for a limited time.

 This highly successful sports betting syndicate employs a team of traders, analysts, modellers and course/player scouts.
 The previews and picks provided to members are a close-up example of how professional syndicates make money on a mainstream sport.

-For obvious reasons, the syndicate does not want their name disclosed, so in lieu of that; we’ve decided to provide extensive background info on their approach to winning and what you can expect from your subscription to this package:
+For obvious reasons, the syndicate members do not want their names disclosed, so in lieu of that we’ve decided to provide extensive background info on their approach to winning and what you can expect from your subscription to this package: